ummel/fusionData/README.md

     [233] "irs.soi..pa2om"          "nrel.urdb..rsed"

-The string to the left of the “..” identifies the spatial dataset that the variable comes from.
+The string to the left of the “..” identifies the spatial dataset that the variable comes from (e.g. “irs.soi”).
 The string to the right is a unique, syntactically-valid identifier.
 It’s not critical that specific spatial variables be identifiable in the fusion process.
 And because pre-processing of spatial datasets does not impose a stringent naming/documentation convention (it is flexible by design), these non-nonsensical-but-unique names are the safest way to identify spatial variables.

-The `prepare()` function includes an `implicates` argument that controls how many PUMA’s are imputed for each donor household.
-Setting `implicates` higher results in more variability in the spatial predictors merged to a given household, reflecting our uncertainty about where the household is located.
-The use of implicates here mimics usage in standard multiple imputation techniques (5 implicates is typical).
+The "loc..\*" variables refer to the location variables directly observed in the donor and assignable to recipient microdata on the basis of respondent PUMA.

 Now let’s explore some of the additional arguments to `assemble()`: